mhhennig/HS2/README.md

 A [quick start guide](documentation/quick_start.md) is available.

+[This document](documentation/spikeinterface.md) explains how to use Herdingspikes with SpikeInterface.

 Example code is in the folder [notebooks](notebooks).
 These can be run without installing HS2 system-wide and requires to run ``python setup.py build_ext --inplace`` in the ``HS2`` directory.
 Next, run ``jupyter notebook`` and navigate to the directory to try the code.

 ## Contributors, alphabetical <a name="people"></a>